NguyenGiap25072004/Expert-system-to-recommend-soccer-players/README.md

 Note: Deployment:

-You need to download the python padas and pillow libraries first pip install pandas pip install
+- You need to download the python padas and pillow libraries first

+   + pip install pandas

+   + pip install

-Then download all the code above and run the main.py file
+- Then download all the code above and run the main.py file

-Good luck <3!
+Good luck and have fun <3!